adrianopteodoro/airflow-docker-compose/README.md

 ## Usage

+First you need to build docker image with `docker-compose build`

 To execute just run on shell `docker-compose up` over the root of this repository

 Add your DAGs on dags folder, to create your own use the example of `dags/twodotzero.py` that uses new Apache Airflow 2 format